Adelaide Cabaret Festival: History

 Adelaide Cabaret Festival emerged during a period of change and uncertainty.
-During the late 1990s the number of big stage musicals was in decline across the country.
+During the late 1990s, the number of big stage musicals was in decline across the country.
 Frank Ford approached then Arts Minister, Diana Laidlaw, who committed funding to establish the first cabaret festival at the Adelaide Festival Centre.

 The first festival took place in May 2001 and featured Australian jazz musician James Morrison, musical satirist Phil Scott, and Australian musical theatre star Caroline O’Connor (a late replacement for Nina Simone).
 The festival proved successful, both critically and commercially, and the state government committed to a further three years of funding.
 The inaugural festival director was Julia Holt.

 Description

-The Festival starts on the Friday of the Queen's Birthday long weekend each June and is hosted by the Adelaide Festival Centre and runs for about two weeks.
+The festival starts on the Friday of the Queen's Birthday long weekend each June and runs for about two weeks, hosted by the Adelaide Festival Centre.
 It is the biggest cabaret festival in the world.